-Neighborhood Leadership for Environmental Health (NLEH) is an EPA CARE project that engages community residents, businesses and institutions in a collaborative process of data gathering, education, consensus priority-setting and action plan development to address significant environmental concerns in the inner-city Cleveland neighborhoods of Central, Fairfax, Buckeye-Woodland, and Mt.
+Neighborhood Leadership for Environmental Health (NLEH) began as an EPA CARE project funded by EPA in 2009.
+The project engaged community residents, businesses and institutions in a collaborative process of data gathering, education, consensus priority-setting and an action plan was development to address significant environmental concerns in the inner-city Cleveland neighborhoods of Central, Fairfax, Buckeye-Woodland, and Mt.
 Pleasant.
-The goal of the project is to develop a sustainable, intergenerational environmental justice partnership that understands and takes actions against the community’s environmental health threats.
+The goal of the project was to develop a sustainable, intergenerational environmental justice partnership that understands and takes actions against the community’s environmental health threats.

 Cleveland: Where Black Land Matters Report